 Director Fred Zinnemann

-Actors Paul Scofield, Wendy Hiller, Leo McKern, Robert Shaw
+Actors Paul Scofield, Wendy Hiller, Robert Shaw

-Country UK
+Country N/A

-Production Company Open Road
+Production Company N/A

 Website N/A